 Name of bidder/offeror's firm:

 Address:

-City: State: Zip:
+City:

 Name of DBE firm:

 Address:

-City: State: Zip:
+City:

 Telephone:

 Description of work to be performed by DBE firm:

-The bidder/offeror is committed to utilizing the a described above.
-The estimated dollar value of this work is \$ above-named d DBE firm for the work
+The bidder/offeror is committed to utilizing the al described work

+above.
+The estimated dollar value of this work is \$ ·

 Affirmation

-The above-named DBE firm affirms that it will per estimated dollar value as stated above. form the por tion of the contract for the
+The above-named DBE firm affirms that it will perform the portion of the contract for the estimated dollar value as stated above.